63 National Park Facts About America's Most Beautiful Destinations

-At 3.8 million square miles, the United States is the third largest country in the world.
+At 3.8 million square miles, the United States is the third-largest country in the world.
 With all that room to roam, it's no surprise that America has some absolutely beautiful national parks.
 But how much do you know about them, really?
 We bet you had no idea that there are sand dunes that actually sing in Colorado.
 Or that every summer a firefly light show twinkles in the woodlands of South Carolina.
-So, if you're interested in hearing more about the stunning landscapes in your own backyard, don't miss these jaw-dropping facts about each of the 62 national parks in the U.S.
+So, if you're interested in hearing more about the stunning landscapes in your own backyard, read on.
+We're bringing you the most interesting national park facts we could find.

-A remote Native American tribe lives deep inside the Grand Canyon.
+1. A remote Native American tribe lives deep inside the Grand Canyon National Park.

 Congaree has the largest old-growth bottomland hardwood forest in the U.S. Even more phenomenal?
 For a month in early summer, between the end of May and the start of June, thousands of fireflies simultaneously light up each night at exactly the same time for a magical natural show.

-Yellowstone is the most iconic park in America—and also the world's first national park (established in 1872 by President Ulysses S. Grant).
+Yellowstone National Park is one of the most iconic in America—and also the world's first national park (established in 1872 by President Ulysses S. Grant).
 It has the largest number of mammal species, its own Grand Canyon, and half the world's hydrothermal features, including mud pots, geysers, and hot springs.
-The latter of which are so acidic, they can actually dissolve a human body overnight.
+The latter are so acidic, they can actually dissolve a human body overnight.

 For two months, author Jack Kerouac worked at this Washington national park as a Park Service fire spotter and lived in a cabin on Desolation Peak.
 He later used this experience as material for two novels, including The Dharma Bums.

-Death Valley is famous for holding the record for the hottest place on Earth, where the temperature was recorded at 134 degrees in 1913.
-What people might not know, however, is that it's also the largest national park outside Alaska, at 5,270 square miles.
+Death Valley National Park is famous for holding the record for the hottest place on Earth, where the temperature was recorded at 134 degrees in 1913.
+What people might not know, however, is that it's also the largest national park outside Alaska, with over 1,000 miles of roads to explore.

-There are more than 3,000 fruit-picking trees in the barren Capitol Reef National Park.
+12. There are almost 2,000 fruit-picking trees in the barren Capitol Reef National Park.